-- > Pupils will study the history, literature and culture of the Roman and Greek civilisations. - Pupils will have the opportunity to study stories from thousands of years ago in translation and learn how to analyse ancient artefacts. - It is a great subject to enhance your general knowledge and analytical skills and will open interests in all fields of study from psychology to philosophy, art to geography. - It complements all subjects. - > You'll enjoy this course if.... - ...you enjoy analysing literature. - o ...you enjoy learning about different cultures. - ...you enjoy world history.
+- Students will study the history, mythology, literature and culture of the Ancient Roman and Greek civilisations. - Students will have the opportunity to study stories from thousands of years ago in translation and learn how to analyse ancient artefacts. - It is a great subject to enhance your general knowledge and analytical skills, and will open interests in all fields of study from psychology to philosophy, art to geography. - > It complements all subjects. - > You'll enjoy this course if... - ...you enjoy analysing literature. - o ...you enjoy learning about different cultures. - o ...you enjoy world history.

-- ➤ 5 GCSE passes at G4 or higher.

-- ▶ G5 or above in GCSE English Literature and English Language.
+- ➢ 5 GCSE passes at G4 or higher. - > G5 or above in GCSE English Literature and English Language.

-- ➢ G5 or above in GCSE History.